jveilleux/FarmFreshWeb/view-orders.md

 ##### Customer’s View

-Your customers can view a list of their orders when they login to the OFN, and click on their account \(see below\).
+Your customers can view a list of their orders when they login to the FFW, and click on their account \(see below\).

 [![](https://openfoodnetwork.org/wp-content/uploads/2015/05/Account-login.png "Customer account login")](https://openfoodnetwork.org/wp-content/uploads/2015/05/Account-login.png)